Military dictatorship in Brazil: Resistance

-The fall of João Goulart worried many citizens.
+Goulart's fall worried many citizens.
 Many students, Marxists, and workers formed groups that opposed military rule.
-A minority of these adopted direct armed struggle, while most supported political solutions to the mass suspension of human rights.
+A minority of these adopted direct armed struggle, while most supported political solutions to reverse the mass suspension of human rights in the country.
 In the first few months after the coup, thousands of people were detained, while thousands of others were removed from their civil service or university positions.

-In 1968 there was a brief relaxation of the nation's repressive politics.
-Experimental artists and musicians formed the Tropicalia movement during this time.
-However, some of the major popular musicians Gilberto Gil and Caetano Veloso, for instance were arrested, imprisoned, and exiled.
-Chico Buarque left the country, in self-proclaimed exile.
+In 1968 there was a brief relaxation of the nation's repressive policies.
+Experimental artists and musicians formed the Tropicália movement during this time.
+However, some of the major popular musicians such as Gilberto Gil and Caetano Veloso, for instance, were arrested, imprisoned, and exiled.
+Chico Buarque also left the country, in exile, to Italy.

-The first signs of resistance to this repression were seen with the appearance of widespread student protests.
-In response, the government issued the Fifth Institutional Act in December 1968, which suspended habeas corpus, closed Congress, ended democratic government, and instituted other repressive features.

-In 1969 the Revolutionary Movement 8th October kidnapped Charles Burke Elbrick, the U.S. ambassador to Brazil.
-The resistance fighters demanded the release of imprisoned dissidents who were being cruelly tortured in exchange for Ambassador Elbrick.
+In 1969 the 8th October Revolutionary Movement kidnapped Charles Burke Elbrick, the U.S. ambassador to Brazil.
+The resistance fighters demanded the release of imprisoned dissidents who were being tortured in exchange for Elbrick.
 The government responded by adopting more brutal measures of counter-insurgency, leading to the assassination of Carlos Marighella, a guerrilla leader, two months after Elbrick's kidnapping.
 This marked the beginning of the decline of armed opposition.
-In 1970, Nobuo Okuchi, Japanese consul general in Sāo Paulo, was kidnapped, while Curtis C. Cutter, U.S. consul in Porto Alegre, was wounded in the shoulder but escaped kidnapping.
-Also in 1970, Ehrenfried von Holleben, West German Ambassador, was kidnapped in Rio and one of his bodyguards was killed.
+In 1970, Nobuo Okuchi, the Japanese consul general in Sāo Paulo, was kidnapped, while Curtis C. Cutter, the U.S. consul in Porto Alegre, was wounded in the shoulder but escaped being kidnapped.
+Also in 1970, Ehrenfried von Holleben, the West German ambassador, was kidnapped in Rio de Janeiro and one of his bodyguards was killed.